Tor Network

 Limitations & Threats

 While Tor provides strong anonymity, it's not perfect.
-Understanding its limitations is essential for proper operational security.
+CosmicNet emphasizes that understanding its limitations is important for proper operational security.

 Traffic Analysis Powerful adversaries monitoring both ends may correlate traffic patterns